SCGlass/table_scraper/README.md

     <img src="assets/cleaned.png" width="600px"</img>
 </div>

-The cleaned data frame only contain the original "Name", "NameWoDiacritics" and "Status".
+The cleaned data frame only contains the original "Name", "NameWoDiacritics" and "Status".
 I created the "Country_code" and "Location_code" from the original data frame column "LOCODE".

 The original data frame contained a column called "Function".
 This contained numbers that would reference to what type of transport location the place has (see below).
 I was only interested in locations with number one within this column as these are port locations.
 <div align="center">
     <img src="assets/function.png" width="600px"</img>
 </div>

+I also added Latitude and Longitude columns that are converted to decimal form from the original coordinate colum which contained the Latitude and Longitude with "N,E,S,W" symbols.
+If any of the original coordinates were missing I used an API that searched for the locations based on the name and country code of the location.
+This then filled in any missing values.

 ## Running the program